DarioCabas/IOT_RASPBERRY/README.md

   </a>
 </p>

-# TEMPLATE FOR AN EMAIL
+# IOT TEMPERATURE, PRESSURE AND HUMIDITY

 _This is a short description about the content of my proyect.
 In this project I create a template that you can send in an e-mail.This template was created using **_HMTL_** _and_ **_CSS_** also this template is responsive with your screen of your devices._